 My house was 250 years old and looked like a giant shed with a tin roof.
 We rebuilt the exterior cladding, taking the opportunity to install insulating materials which made it more of a Scandinavian style construction.
 The result was a home easy to heat in Winter – warm and cosy – yet cool in Summer – airy and comfortable – this in turn meant less carbon emissions and more environmentally friendly – perfect.

 Fixing anything to walls was easy, as long as you found a stud to attach to.
-With the right length screws, pictures and curtains rails were sturdy, much more so than on traditional dry walls on modern constructions.
+With the right length screws, pictures and curtain rails were sturdy, much more so than on traditional dry walls on modern constructions.

 Copyright © 2021 Wooden House- All Rights Reserved